heymaia-io/local-wp-environment/README.md

 - PHPMyAdmin for database management
 - WP-CLI for command-line WordPress management
 - Xdebug for debugging
-- Live mounting of the heymaia-wp-config plugin
+- Live mounting support for plugin development
-- Custom WordPress configuration matching your requirements
+- Custom WordPress configuration for development
+- Easy plugin mounting and management

 ## Quick Start